ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 still valid, if RS is the intended destination, i.e., the audience of the token, and if the token was issued by an authorized AS.
-This specification assumes that the access token is a PoP token as described in [I-D.ietf-ace-oauth-authz](https://tools.ietf.org/html/draft-ietf-ace-oauth-authz) unless specifically stated otherwise.
+This specification assumes that the access token is a PoP token as described in {{I-D.ietf-ace-oauth-authz}} unless specifically stated otherwise.
 Therefore, the access token is bound to a symmetric PoP key that is used as shared secret between the client and the resource server.